 A conglomerate merger strategy combines several businesses, so the companies involved are not in the same industry nor direct competitors, yet potential synergies are still expected.

 The conglomerate merger strategy involves the combination of various different businesses with minimal operational overlap.

-In simple terms, a conglomerate is defined as a corporate entity comprised of several, unrelated companies, each having their own unique business functions and industry classifications.
+In simple terms, a conglomerate is defined as a corporate entity comprised of several unrelated companies, each with their own unique business functions and industry classifications.

 Conglomerates are formed from conglomerate mergers, the combination of numerous companies that operate in different industries.
 The merger occurs among businesses unrelated to each other, yet conglomerate mergers can still result in various strategic benefits to the consolidated entity.

 Often, the anticipated synergies from such a merger become more apparent in periods of economic slowdowns.

 Types of Conglomerate Mergers: Pure vs. Mixed Strategy

 In a horizontal merger, companies that perform the same (or closely adjacent) business functions decide to merge, while similar companies with different roles in the supply chain merge in a vertical merger.

 In contrast, conglomerate mergers are unique in the sense that the companies involved perform seemingly unrelated business activities.

 At a glance, the synergies might be less straightforward, yet such mergers can result in a diversified, less risky overall company.